2 – Western Music Systems – Notes

 Since an octave is the range between one frequency and its double, and since there are twelve notes within the range, the ratio between one note and its adjacent one is the twelfth root of 2.
 The twelve notes in an octave are named C, C# / D♭, D, D# / E♭, E, F, F#, G, G# / A♭, A, A# / B♭, B. The next octave (again starting with C) has an identical set of notes, with each note having double the frequency of the note of the same name in this octave.
 So, C of one octave will have double the frequency of C of the previous octave etc. Of course, the previous octave will have notes with half the frequencies.
-Octaves and notes are fixed in the western system by designating that the A note of the 4th octave (A4) is 440 Hz.
+Octaves and notes are fixed in the western system by designating that the frequency of 440 Hz is the A note of the 4th octave (A4).
 [So A3 is 220 Hz and A5 is 880 Hz etc.] The other notes are calculated using the knowledge that the ratio between one note and its adjacent one is the twelfth root of 2.

 A logarithmic measure for the interval between two notes called the cent has long been employed.
 The distance between two notes is 100 cents, and the distance of an octave is 1200 cents.
 [The frequency distance between 220 Hz to 440 Hz, from 440 Hz to 880 Hz and from 880 Hz to 1760 Hz are all equal to 1200 cents].
 We said earlier that the difference in frequencies that can be detected by a good, practised human ear is around ½ percent.
 This is equal to around between 8 and 9 musical cents.
 [You would have noticed that cent is not an equal division but a logarithmic one.
 The human perception of sound is to a logarithmic scale.
 Hence cent is an appropriate measure.]